Multimode magnon-phonon cavity driven by symmetry-locked strain fields

-Ferromagnetic resonance (FMR) measurements were performed using the experimental geometry indicated in Fig.~\ref{ModelDesign_V2}(c), in which the LSMO/STO heterostructure was mounted facing down atop a coplanar waveguide through which the radio frequency field ($h$) was injected to excite magnons and phonons.
+To examine the magnon-phonon coupling, we performed FMR measurements using the experimental geometry sketched in Fig.~\ref{ModelDesign_V2}(c).
+The LSMO/STO heterostructure was mounted facing down atop a coplanar waveguide through which the radio-frequency magnetic field ($h$) was injected to excite magnons via photon-magnon coupling, and subsequently excite phonons through magnon-phonon coupling.
 Unless otherwise specified, all FMR data are acquired with an external static magnetic field ($H$) along the [100] direction.
-Fig.~\ref{FMR250K}(a) shows the measured heatmap of the field-modulated FMR spectral intensity ($dP/dH$) at 250 K, in which we identify a magnon band and two phonon bands.
-They intersect at $f_1$ = 9.47 GHz, $H_1=1391$ Oe, and $f_2$ = 8.53 GHz, $H_2=1155$ Oe, forming two anticrossing gaps.
+Fig.~\ref{FMR250K}(a) shows the measured colormap of the field-modulated FMR spectral intensity ($dP/dH$) at 250 K, in which we identify a magnon band and two phonon bands.
+They intersect at $f_1$ = 9.47 GHz, $H_1=1391$ Oe, and $f_2$ = 8.53 GHz, $H_2=1155$ Oe, forming two avoided crossings.
 To quantify the magnon-phonon coupling strength, we first fit the FMR spectra using a superposition of symmetric and antisymmetric Lorentzian functions~\cite{tang2023spin}.
-FMR line profiles at selected frequencies are shown in Fig.~\ref{FMR250K}(b).
-This analysis gives the resonance field and the spectral linewidth (see detailed fitting results in Sec.
-4 of the Supplemental Materials \cite{sm}).

-Figure~\ref{FMR250K}(c) shows the fitted anticrossing gap associated with the $f_1$ = 9.47 GHz phonon mode using the coupled magnon-phonon model \cite{berk2019strongly} at 250 K. The difference between the upper and lower branches ($\Delta f$) is shown in Fig.~\ref{FMR250K}(e), whose minimum value corresponds to the size of the anticrossing gap ($\Delta\mathit{f}_\mathrm{min}$ = 181 MHz).
-Similar analyses of the $f_2$ = 8.53 GHz phonon mode are shown in Fig.~\ref{FMR250K}(d) and ~\ref{FMR250K}(f), yielding an anticrossing gap of $\Delta\mathit{f}_\mathrm{min}$ = 154 MHz.
+Fitted FMR profiles at selected frequencies are shown in Fig.~\ref{FMR250K}(b).
+This analysis allows us to extract the resonance field and the spectral linewidth (see detailed fitting results in Sec.
+5 of the Supplemental Materials).
+Figure~\ref{FMR250K}(c) shows the fitted avoided crossing associated with the $f_1$ = 9.47 GHz phonon mode using the coupled magnon-phonon model \cite{berk2019strongly}.
+The difference between the upper and lower branches ($\Delta f$) is shown in Fig.~\ref{FMR250K}(e), whose minimum value corresponds to the size of the avoided crossing gap ($\Delta\mathit{f}_\mathrm{min}$ = 181 MHz).
+Similar analyses of the avoided crossing at ($f_2$, $H_2$) are shown in Fig.~\ref{FMR250K}(d) and ~\ref{FMR250K}(f), yielding an avoided crossing gap of $\Delta\mathit{f}_\mathrm{min}$ = 154 MHz.